Lakshit-Gupta/Lakshit-Gupta/README.md

 - 🔭 Currently working on **AI-powered platforms and LLM workflows**
 - 🌱 Exploring **LLM post-training, EVALS, and generative AI**
+- 🖥️ Running a **homelab** — tinkering with self-hosted infra, servers, and local AI setups
 - 👯 Open to collaborating on **tools that solve real problems**
 - 📝 I write about tech at **[blogs.lakshit.dev](https://blogs.lakshit.dev)**
 - 🌐 Everything I've built lives at **[lakshit.dev](https://lakshit.dev)**